 Whichever activity we are involved in – taking photographs, processing them afterwards, choosing collections – it sometimes helps to get someone else to cast an eye over what we’re doing.

 Given a dozen candidate pictures, you may well find yourself selecting a different set of six for a portfolio, an exhibition or a website article.
-So on this website, I’m currently rebuilding my Manchester gallery – try picking six from this lot: where would you start?
+So on this website, I’m currently rebuilding my Manchester gallery – try picking six from this bunch: where would you start?
 (Discarding the lot of them is an option, but just humour me for a moment!)

 I’m finding this a tricky exercise mainly because I’ve been looking at the pictures for so long I’m losing any sense of their impact on a viewer.
 I see things in them that only the photographer would: reminders of how I felt at the time.
 The delight at seeing that chequered bonnet cover.
 The sense of vertigo looking up that glass fin on the office block.
 The certainty of identifying the light reflecting off the curved bridge girders and how it would look in monochrome.